-Susan Saladino, Ph.D, Dean of Nursing and Professor Justine Taddeo, Ed.D, Director of Graduate Nursing Programs and Professor Lisette J. Dorfman, Ph.D., Assistant Professor Orhan Hakli FNPbc, MS Instructor of Practice Sandra Hillman, Ph..D, Associate Professor Deborah Kramer, Ed.D, Associate Professor Jennifer A. Malone, MS, Instructor of Practice Kimberly McGaughan, MS, Instructor of Practice Debra Migliore, Ph.D Assistant Professor Joseph Molinatti, Ed.D, Associate Professor Patricia A. Montano, MSN, Instructor Janet Moran, MS Visiting Instructor Melissa Moreno, FNPbc, DNP Cynthia Sandiaes MS, Instructor of Practice Maryann A. Witt, Ph.D, Associate Professor Mirian Zavala, DNSc, Assistant Professor
+Debra Migliore, Ph.D, Acting Director of Nursing and Assistant professor Justine Taddeo, Ed.D, Director of Graduate Nursing Programs and Professor Lisette J. Dorfman, Ph.D., Assistant Professor

+Orhan Hakli FNPbc, MS Instructor of Practice

+Sandra Hillman, Ph..D, Associate Professor

+Alanna Kendig MS, FNP, CCRN, Instructor of Practice

+Deborah Kramer, Ed.D, Associate Professor

+Jennifer A. Malone, MS, Director of Undergraduate Nursing and Instructor of Practice

+Kimberly McGaughan, MS, Director of Accelerated Nursing and Instructor of Practice

+Joseph Molinatti, Ed.D, Associate Professor

+Patricia A. Montano, MSN, Instructor

+Janet Moran, MS Visiting Instructor

+Melissa Moreno, FNPbc, DNP

+Cynthia Sandiaes MS, Instructor of Practice

+Maryann A. Witt, Ph.D, Associate Professor

+Mirian Zavala, DNSc, Assistant Professor

-The purpose of the Department of Nursing is to provide students with a theory based, values oriented liberal arts education and prepare professional nurses to address the complex health related problems of a diverse population across the lifespan.
+The purpose of the Department of Nursing is to provide students with a theory based, values oriented liberal arts education and prepare professional nurses to use critical thinking skills to address the complex health related problems of a diverse population across the lifespan.
 The Department of Nursing embraces a commitment to a values-oriented education rooted in its Catholic tradition with respect for each individual's potential contribution to society.
 The Department of nursing carries out its mission with an awareness of the diversity and needs of our community of interest, and a sense of responsibility, critical thinking, open inquiry, and self-respect and the need for lifelong learning.

-- 1. Students completing an undergraduate degree in the Department of Nursing will be able to: - Integrate knowledge from the liberal arts and sciences into culturally sensitive professional nursing practice. - 3.
-Use leadership concepts to plan, implement, delegate, supervise, and evaluate outcomes of patient care. - 4.
-Integrate evidence for multiple ways of knowing when planning, implementing, and evaluating outcomes of care.

-- Ethically use information and communication technology to obtain nursing practice data, and to document and evaluate patient outcomes. - 6.
+- 1. Students completing an undergraduate degree in the Department of Nursing will be able to: - 2.
+Integrate knowledge from the liberal arts and sciences into culturally sensitive professional nursing practice. - Use leadership concepts to plan, implement, delegate, supervise, and evaluate outcomes of patient care. - 4.
+Integrate evidence for multiple ways of knowing when planning, implementing, and evaluating outcomes of care. - 5.
+Ethically use information and communication technology to obtain nursing practice data, and to document and evaluate patient outcomes. - 6.
 Advocate for health care policies that address local and global health issues influencing health care and practice. - 7.
 Provide and or plan evidenced based nursing care in a variety of settings through collaboration with patients and other health care providers. - 8.
-Facilitate health promoting behaviors in patients throughout the life span in a variety of settings - 9.
-Assume responsibility for professional development. - 10.
+Facilitate health promoting behaviors in patients throughout the life span in a variety of settings

+- 9. Assume responsibility for professional development. - 10.
 Use the nursing process and plan competent, effective and evidence basednursing care that contributes to safe and high quality outcomes.